TEA Project’s Sources of Truth: Blockchain, Hardware, and Time

 The most frequently asked question about the TEA project is if it’s really a blockchain project?
 Well, the simple answer is no it’s not.
 The longer answer is that the TEA project sits on top of a blockchain as a so-called layer-2 solution.
 But it’s not a blockchain itself.
 The biggest advantage is that TEA won’t compete with any existing blockchain projects, they cooperate instead.

-Not only does TEA sit on top of a blockchain, but it includes two other chains that don’t exist in any other blockchain projects: a Trust Chain and a Delegation Chain.
+Not only does TEA sit on top of a blockchain, but it includes two other chains that don’t exist in any other blockchain projects: a Trust Chain and a Delegation Chain (note that it’s no longer called the delegation chain but the remote attestation process outlined below is correct).
 These 3 chains work together like a sandwich to build the decentralized trust computing network.

 Blockchain — the Layer-1 Supporter